-It's a cold winter night, skies are relatively clear, but there's a bit of haze in the air.
-The haze is fairly curious as it almost looks like a warm, humid summer night, but it's not, it's 25 degrees!
-However, with a mainly clear sky overhead and dry pavements, you go to bed content that there will be no ice threats tonight.
-6 AM rolls around and you casually get ready for the day, sipping on some coffee and admiring the heavy frost in the backyard.
-Suddenly, calls are streaming in about icing on your properties!
+Picture this: It's a cold winter night, skies are relatively clear, but there's a bit of haze in the air.
+The haze is fairly curious as it almost looks like a warm, humid summer night, but it's not.
+It's actually 25 degrees!
+You see that the pavements are dry and all is well, so off to bed you go, feeling content that there will be no issues in the morning.
+Flash forward to 6 AM.
+You're casually getting ready for the day, sipping on a hot cup of coffee and admiring the heavy frost in the backyard.
+Suddenly, calls come streaming in about ice on the roads and parking lots!
 What?!
 How?!
-Running out the door towards your salt truck you nearly break your neck on a frosty driveway.
-What happened?
+Was there possibly some rain overnight that wasn't forecasted?
+Running out the door towards your salt truck, you nearly break your neck on a frosty driveway.
+So What happened?